-Demand-related challenges and risks are driven by two main factors and trends, some of which can negatively impact SG4 (cost, supply, sustainability) as well as SG1 (introductions): i) The increasing complexity of country decisions related to programme or product choice5 and impact that they have on market dynamics ii) Gavi's increasing engagement in markets with unpredictable and/or volatile demand characterised by peaks and troughs linked to campaigns and reactive use, markets with uncertainties on vaccination strategies, schedules, or uptake.
+Demand-related challenges and risks are driven by two main factors and trends, some of which can negatively impact SG4 (cost, supply, sustainability) as well as SG1 (introductions): i) The increasing complexity of country decisions related to programme or product choice and impact that they have on market dynamics ii) Gavi's increasing engagement in markets with unpredictable and/or volatile demand characterised by peaks and troughs linked to campaigns and reactive use, markets with uncertainties on vaccination strategies, schedules, or uptake.

-Both IA2030 and Gavi 5.0 strategies put countries and communities at the centre and call for the need to support strengthening country capacity to prioritise support and identify vaccines and products most appropriate for their local context, with an emphasis on the need to scale-up innovative products that meet expressed country demand.
+Both IA2030 and Gavi 5.0 strategies put countries and communities at the centre and call for the need to support strengthening country capacity to prioritise product presentations on the Gavi menu in 2015, expected to increase almost threefold by 2025 support and identify vaccines and products most appropriate for their local context, with an emphasis on the need to scale-up innovative products that meet expressed country demand.

-4 Gavi74 refers throughout this document to the 74 countries defined as Gavi-eligible in year 2000, less China, plus Syria that became eligible during 2016-20.
+&lt;sup>4 Gavi74 refers throughout this document to the 74 countries defined as Gavi-eligible in year 2000, less China, plus Syria that became eligible during 2016-20.